ku-sldg/plih/_simple/3-Adding-Booleans.md

 == (Just (Boolean false))
 ```

-all work as anticiapted, calculating the correct value and returning it as abstract syntax embedded in a `Maybe` monad.
+all work as anticipated, calculating the correct value and returning it as abstract syntax embedded in a `Maybe` monad.

 The big change is this interpreter crashes.
 Our `AE` interpreter did not crash.
 No well-formed term would cause the interpreter to belly up.
 For `ABE` there are many cases that crash.
 For example: